sagarikajadon13/paper_implementations_pytorch/README.md

-# pytorch_image_classification
+# Paper implementation in Pytorch
-pytorch implementations of several image classification models.
+Pytorch implementations of some deep learning architectures.